Archna Bhatia

 Research funding sources: NIA through MassAITC (PI), NASA STTR (Co-Investigator), ONR (Co-PI), DARPA, IARPA, NIH, NSF, Tampa VA

-Research Community Engagement: Dr. Bhatia is currently serving as a Senior Area Chair for the Corpora and Annotation Track at the Joint International LREC-COLING 2024 Conference.
-She recently concluded her term as a nominated officer (2021-2023) in the Standing Committee for the SIGLEX-MWE Section of the Special Interest Group on the Lexicon of the Association for Computational Linguistics (ACL), and now serves in the Advisory Committee of the Section.
+Research Community Engagement: Dr. Bhatia is currently serving as a Senior Area Chair for the “Resources and Evaluation” track for NAACL 2025.
+She recently served as a Senior Area Chair for the Corpora and Annotation Track at the Joint International LREC-COLING 2024 Conference.
+Prior to that, she was a nominated officer (2021-2023) in the Standing Committee for the SIGLEX-MWE Section of the Special Interest Group on the Lexicon of the Association for Computational Linguistics (ACL), and now serves in the Advisory Committee of the Section.
 She led the development of the Hindi corpus for the PARSEME Shared Task on automatic identification of verbal multiword expressions.
 She has co-organized several workshops as listed below:

 • Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD 2024) @ LREC-COLING 2024 [Currently organizing]